New Pendolino: ETR 600-610 (Italy) / RABe 503 (Switzerland)

-Initial testing of the type revealed some shortcomings, perhaps the most significant of which was that the type was too heavy for the main Gotthard route from Zurich to Milan for which they had been ordered for.
+Initial testing of the type revealed some shortcomings, perhaps the most significant of which was that the type was too heavy for the main Gotthard route from Zurich to Milan for which they had been ordered.
 In fact, the ETR 610's weight impacted the train's permitted cornering speed due to forces exerted upon the track that it compelled a lower-than-expected operating speed; it was determined that the new trains would have to run so slowly that traditional trains that lacked tilting systems would be just as fast, and thus some officials publicly questioned the project's value.
 The original intended schedule for the type's introduction was to coincide with the December 2007 timetable change, together with the opening of the Lötschberg Base Tunnel; however, it was deferred and rescheduled for spring 2009, this date was also missed.
 During August 2009, the ETR 610 fleet finally achieved sufficient progress as to permit it to enter revenue service.
 The train is run on international routes between Switzerland and Italy; it is also used to conduct a single daily trip from Frankfurt (Main) Hauptbahnhof to Milano Centrale via the Gotthard Base Tunnel and back via Simplon Tunnel and Lötschberg Base Tunnel to Frankfurt.

-Following a 2018 refurbishment, the fleet was rebranded as Astoro (derived from the Italian word “astore”, meaning “hawk”).
-In January 2023, the SBB announced it would be investing SFr 120m ($US 131.2m) in an extensive refurbishment of the ETR 610 fleet; a primary goal of this work was to facilitate its continued operation for a further 15 years of operation.
-The programme, which will run through to 2027, involves the renewal of the electronics, water supplies, hydraulic equipment, compressors, pantographs, and safety systems, the partial or total replacement of toilets, lights, and windows, along with the overhauling of the driving cabs, bogies, and couplers, repainting of the vehicle bodies, and minor accessibility improvements in the carriage vestibules in compliance with Swiss federal disabilities legislation.
+In 2018, the fleet was rebranded as Astoro following a refurbishment.
+In January 2023, the SBB announced a SFr 120 m ($US 131.2m) investment in an extensive refurbishment of the ETR 610 fleet to facilitate its continued operation for a further 15 years.
+The program involves renewing and replacing various components and systems, repainting the vehicle bodies, and making minor accessibility improvements in compliance with Swiss federal disabilities legislation.